 The main feature of toxic clients we've come across is they have a low-trust culture.
 This leads them to question everything we propose, examine everything we do for issues, and focus excessively on the negatives.
 The tone of the queries demonstrates a low-trust confrontational approach rather than a high-trust collaborative approach based on mutual respect. –Daniel Noakes

-All good relationships are built on trust, and so is the one between your marketing agency and a client.
+All good agency-client relationships are built on transparency and trust, and so is the one between your marketing agency and a client.
 If your client doesn’t trust your ability to produce results or provide expert advice, it may be the start of a rocky relationship.

 Think about it– onboarding a client who’s not confident in your abilities will trickle down to all parts of their project cycle (such as during the results-tracking stage and even after you’ve completed work).